intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

 The jvc protocol is much like nec, without the inverted values.
 It is described here https://www.sbprojects.net/knowledge/ir/jvc.php.

-The scancode is a 16 bits value, where the address is the lower 8 bits and the command the higher 8 bits; this is reversed from IR order.
+The scancode is a 16 bit value, where the address is the lower 8 bits and the command the higher 8 bits; this is reversed from IR order.

 sony-12 (RC_PROTO_SONY12)